gammahazard/Fleet-SDK-cc/README.md

 Webpack bundled CyberCitizens source code with Fleet-SDK Transaction Builder implemented in order to send custom transactions via ERGO blockchain using a valid ERGO wallet.

-Content is bundled from "src" folder into "dist", src is not provided in this code
+Content is bundled from "src" folder into "dist",

+use npm run build to copy contents of "src" and bundle into "dist"

+find original javascript files for the transaction builder in the src folder, under "fleet.js"

 In use: